clojurewerkz/elastisch.docs/articles/getting_started.md

 There is much more to indexing that we won't cover in this guide.
 A separate [guide on indexing](/articles/indexing.html) will go into much more detail on various aspects related to indexing.

+### Fetching a Single Document By Id

+To [fetch a single document by id](http://www.elasticsearch.org/guide/reference/api/get.html), use `clojurewerkz.elastisch.rest.document/get`:

+{% gist d715d2ebab228a580c79 %}

+Additional parameters such as `preference` are passed as options:

+{% gist 0ad254deba5f8c0811cd %}

 ### Checking responses

 `clojurewerkz.elastisch.rest.document/create`, `clojurewerkz.elastisch.rest.document/put`, `clojurewerkz.elastisch.rest.index/create` and other functions